Testing semiparametric model-equivalence hypotheses based on the characteristic function: Specification of test statistics

 Theorem \ref{thm} presents the specific conditions under which \eqref{CLT} and \eqref{asy} hold true.
-Now we turn to study the consistent estimation of the limit variance $\sigma_w^{2(\mathcal M)}$.
-Based on the strong law of large numbers (SLLN) for $U$--statistics (Theorem 5.4A in Serfling, 1980) and Slutsky's theorem, natural consistent estimators of $\sigma_w^{2(\mathcal S)}$ and $\sigma_w^{2(\mathcal H)}$ can be defined as
+Now we turn to study consistent estimation of the limit variance $\sigma_w^{2(\mathcal M)}$.
+We first define estimators of $\sigma_w^{2(\mathcal S)}$ and $\sigma_w^{2(\mathcal H)}$, which are subsequently shown to be consistent.
+The proof is based on the strong law of large numbers (SLLN) for $U$--statistics (\cite[see][Theorem 5.4A]{Serfling1980}) and Slutsky's theorem.